balthazar-space/Balthazar-concept/README.md

 1. module BalthazarPSU is a combined battery charger, buck-boost coverter and stereo power amplifier.

-2. module BalthazarKeyboard is a simplified a bit ergonomic computer keyboard with "diy" approch.
-3. I updated the keyboard to have some more geometric consistency.
+2. module BalthazarKeyboard is a simplified a bit ergonomic computer keyboard with "diy" approch. in the two versions.
+The second iteration of the updated keyboard is having some more geometric consistency.

 3. Module BalthazarIO is a simple USB2.0 four-port hub for the internal devices: keyboard and touchpad (optional trackpad), webcam and optional audiocard.